RayanWang/CrossCameraTrackingFramework/README.md

 * The Tracking Algorithm "TrackAlgTLD" implemented with an open source framework TLD(tracking-learning-detection) at present, and was built as a library for easy to replace.
 Now, this algorithm seems not good for object re-identification in multi-object tracking since its feature is not robust(only color histogram).
 I will try to add some new features or use other algorithm such as ELM for making it better.
 By the way, other tracking algorithm implemented yourself can replace this module; just build your tracking library with the name prefix "TrackAlg".
 For instance, in this case, "TrackAlgTLD".
 * Finally, AnalyzerTK will invoke the tracking APIs for the intra camera tracking and showing the results by use of openCV.
 * If you want to build a cross camera system, please execute AnalyzerTK once for each camera and input different camera IDs and URLs as parameters described below respectively.
 Each AnalyzerTK will transfer the feature of targets to all other tracking process for re-identification.
+* This framework is just implemented under the local host scenario at present and will be built with a decentralized architecture.

 ### How do I get set up? ###